RichardValerosoUniverse/The-Valeroso-City/README.md

 **Benefits: The Spoils of Victory**

-These are the tangible rewards of mastering the "SuperHighness Way," specifically relevant to the Philippine financial system.
+These are the tangible rewards of mastering "The SuperHighness Way," specifically relevant to the Philippine financial system.

 * **Perfect Payment History:** This is the most crucial factor in your credit score, as reported to the **Credit Information Corporation (CIC)**.
 A flawless history is a powerful asset when applying for loans with any financial institution in the country.
 * **Maximized Credit Score:** The combination of perfect payment history, consistent 0% credit utilization, and proactive financial behavior will naturally push your score into the excellent range on the **CIC Credit Score**.